 Kayaking in Orlando

-Guests of these sister properties can rent a kayak or canoe for exploring Shingle Creek, aka the headwaters of the Florida Everglades.
+Guests of sister properties JW Marriott Orlando and The Ritz-Carlton Orlando in Grande Lakes can rent a kayak or canoe for exploring Shingle Creek, aka the headwaters of the Florida Everglades.
 The professionally guided eco-tours also reveal fascinating aspects about the area’s history and wildlife.

 Learn more: Amenity-Packed Orlando Resorts

-About an hour east of Orlando, this is the only zoo in the country to offer a guided kayak tour around an animal exhibit.
+About an hour east of Orlando, Brevard Zoo is the only zoo in the country to offer a guided kayak tour around an animal exhibit.

 Boat Tours in Orlando

-See gorgeous flora and fauna — plus multimillion-dollar homes — during this one-hour, narrated cruise through the lakes and canals of Winter Park, about 15 minutes north of downtown Orlando.
+See gorgeous flora and fauna — plus multimillion-dollar homes — during the one-hour, narrated Winter Park Scenic Boat Tour through its namesake city’s gorgeous lakes and canals, about 20 minutes north of our main tourism districts.